 The most up-to-date course listings can be found in the Academic Catalog.

 100 American Culture: Interdisciplinary Perspectives

 This analysis of modern American society introduces theories and methods of culture studies, beginning with anthropological definitions of culture and including perspectives of sociology, political science, history, art history and English.
 Students examine the moral ecology of everyday life in America, looking at the cultural meanings of work, clothes, food, family, gender, buildings, bodies, television, advertising and education.
 GE: HBS, MCS-D. Counts also toward Women’s and Gender Studies.
-Offered Fall Semester.
+Offered Spring Semester.

 201-210 American Studies: A Topical Approach

 Students apply theories and methods of culture studies to a selected major topic in American culture.
 The course employs a discussion format, focusing on critical reading, analytic essays.
 Recent courses include “California and the American Imagination,” and “Sitcom America.”
-The course is offered Interim or Spring Semester.
+The course is offered Fall Semester.

 294, 394 Internship

 This course undertakes an intensive study of a particular period or topic through the interdisciplinary perspective of American Studies.
 This course employs a seminar format, with concentration on student research.
 Recent courses offered include “Disney’s America,” and “American Women of Color.”
 Offered Spring Semester.